image of the recipe rebel cookbook cover on transparent background.Your favorite recipes in one place -- shop The Recipe Rebel Cookbook here 🎉

 Instructions

-• In a large bowl, whisk together oil and sugar until smooth.
-Add in eggs, yogurt, lemon juice and vanilla and whisk until smooth.
+• In a large bowl, whisk together the sugar and oil, until smooth.
+Add the yogurt, eggs, ½ cup of the reserved lemon juice and vanilla, and whisk until smooth.

-• Add flour, baking soda, baking powder, salt and zest and stir just until combined.
+• Add the flour, baking powder, baking soda, salt, and all of the reserved lemon zest and stir until just combined.

-• Cool in the pan for 10-15 minutes before removing onto a wire rack to cool completely.
-Serve with whipped cream and fresh berries if desired.
+• Cool in the pan for 10 to 15 minutes before transferring to a wire rack to cool completely.

 Nutrition Information